python-rapidjson/python-rapidjson/docs/api.rst

-   This disables the default handling mode (:data:`IM_ARRAY`) of `iterable` values (with the exception of ``str``\ ings and ``list``\ s): they won't be treated in any special way and will raise an ``TypeError`` exception when encountered.
+   This disables the default handling mode (:data:`IM_ARRAY`) of `iterable` values (with the exception of ``str``\ ings and ``list``\ s): they won't be treated in any special way and will raise a ``TypeError`` exception when encountered.
 On the other hand, in this mode they can be managed by a `default` handler.

 .. data:: IM_ARRAY